UmangItcInfotech/testrepo/README.md

 # testrepo
-This is a test repository for practicising git based commands.
+This is basically a test file for using git commands.